An Opinion by Dr. Meredith Dodd, Data Science Instructor, Woz U.

 The military and government can be an incredibly rewarding place to use your data talents, as you are working towards the common good.

 Woz U Data Science Instructor, Dr. Meredith Dodd, spent three years working with the government as a full-time embedded contractor for the U.S. Army Public Health Center.
-There, she helped better the lives of Soldiers and their Families by providing analytics and evidence for the Army Wellness Centers, a community-based chronic disease prevention program that improved risk factors for chronic disease, such as high body fat, weight, and blood pressure.
+There, while working as one of the data scientists, she helped better the lives of Soldiers and their Families by providing analytics and evidence for the Army Wellness Centers, a community-based chronic disease prevention program that improved risk factors for chronic disease, such as high body fat, weight, and blood pressure.

 Dr. Dodd reports that working with the Army was “incredibly fulfilling” and that “nothing gives you a sense of satisfaction like using data for good!”
 In fact, so many people are interested in using data to help others that this has become an actual movement!
 Check out websites such as Data for Good or DataKind that allow data science volunteers to use their knowledge to benefit individuals and communities.
 If you ‘ve had any interaction with Dr. Dodd, you ‘ll know that one of her favorite sayings about the field is that “Data science can change the world!”